Admission Requirements

 Vivien Thomas PhD Scholars

 The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for STEM PhD students.
 It provides full tuition, stipend, benefits, targeted mentoring, and professional development.
 Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible.
-Click the following link for more information: VTSI Flyer
+Click here to view more information about VTSI.

 There is no additional application.
-To be considered for the VTSI, all components of the PhD application, including supplemental components, special VSTI questions, and letters of recommendation must be completed by December 2, 2024, even if the program deadline is later.
+To be considered for the VTSI, all components of the PhD application - including supplemental components, special VTSI questions, and letters of recommendation - must be completed according to the VTSI guidelines even if the CBI program's application deadline is later.

 Relocation Funds for Incoming Graduate Students